 - Unlimited liability: The issuer can collect on the entire amount due, plus financing and legal fees.

 Outside of avoiding accounts with personal guarantees, you can minimize the amount you would be responsible for by staying in control of your account.
-Pay your bills on time and in full.
-Stop charging when you can’t meet the entire amount due or the minimum requested payment.
-You can avoid surprises by checking your balance frequently.
+You can avoid surprises by paying your bills on time and in full, halting all charges when you cannot pay the minimum requested payment and by checking your balance frequently.

 If your employees have cards connected to the account, review their charges.
 Many issuers allow primary cardholders to set lower charging limits on employee cards, so take advantage of that feature if it’s available.

 Qualifying for business credit lines with no personal guarantee